 Saxenda® is not for the treatment of type 2 diabetes and should not be used with Victoza® or any other GLP-1 receptor agonist or insulin.
 It is not known if Saxenda® is safe and effective when taken with other prescription, over-the-counter, or herbal weight-loss products.
-Click here for additional Limitations of Use.
+Click here for the full indication.

-Be sure to look up your co-pay and ask your health care professional if Saxenda® is right for you.
+Be sure to look up your co-pay and ask your health care provider if Saxenda® is right for you.

 a Body mass index (BMI) ≥27.